carlosrabelo/negev/README.md

 - Telnet is insecure; use only on trusted networks
 - Negev applies changes without confirmation
-- Test in sandbox mode (default) before using -x
+- Test in sandbox mode (default) before using -w

 ## 📎 Contributing